moby/moby/man/docker-daemon.8.md

 Otherwise, set this flag for migrating existing Docker daemons to a daemon with a supported environment.

-## ZFS options

-#### zfs.fsname

-Set zfs filesystem under which docker will create its own datasets.
-By default docker will pick up the zfs filesystem where docker graph (`/var/lib/docker`) is located.

-Example use: `docker daemon -s zfs --storage-opt zfs.fsname=zroot/docker`

 #### dm.min_free_space

 Specifies the min free space percent in thin pool require for new device